 Periodontal disease can cause the jawbone to become too weak to support a dental implant.
-In cases like this, Dr. Shirgavi will often recommend bone grafting (also known as natural bone regeneration) to promote healthy bone growth and thicken your jawbone.
+In cases like this, Dr. Shirgavi, Dr. Schiano, or Dr. Polnar will often recommend bone grafting (also known as natural bone regeneration) to promote healthy bone growth and thicken your jawbone.
 Over time, your jawbone will naturally regenerate and become strong enough to support a dental implant.

 When a tooth is too badly decayed to save, our Abington dental team will perform an extraction.
 An extraction may also be recommended if the tooth is severely fractured or is crowding other healthy teeth.

 Not all wisdom teeth need to be extracted, but some do.
 If your wisdom teeth are impacted, or in instances of gum disease, you may be a candidate for wisdom tooth surgery.
 In many situations, it’s best to pull the wisdom teeth before they jeopardize your smile as a whole.

 We will take a panoramic radiograph of your entire jaw, so we can see the size, location, and developmental trajectory of the wisdom teeth in consideration.
 At the earliest, wisdom teeth are removed in the mid-teen years, but 3rd molars do not finish developing until closer to about 30 years of age.

 If you’re getting dental implants in your upper jaw, you may need a sinus lift surgical procedure first.
 During this procedure, our dental team will add new bone between your jaw and maxillary sinuses.
 In order to make room for this bone, your sinus membrane is moved upward.
 A successful sinus lift will help create healthy bone mass to support dental implants.